lorenzo7741/copula/README.md

  random variable $\tilde N(0, 1)$ and $\Phi$ denotes the joint cumulative density function of a multivariate Gaussian distribution $\tilde N_d(0, P)$. $C$ is called Gaussian copula.

+From now on we will refer to multivariate random variables with Gaussian copula and arbitrary marginals as meta-Gaussian random variables

 ### Definition (Kendall's tau)
 Let $(X_1, X_2)$ and $(Y_1, Y_2)$ be independent and identically distributed random vectors
 with distribution function F. The Kendall's tau is a measure of correlation